croepha/the-bike-shed/README.md

 7. Run the default build task to build...
     - To clean and rebuild: Run the "clean and build" task
 8. Don't forget to setup git inside of your container:
-  `git config --global user.email "you@example.com"`
+  `git config --local user.email "you@example.com"`
-  `git config --global user.name "Your Name"` if you use an SSH Agent then your key forwarding should work, else you need to do `ssh-keygen` and then `ssh-add -L` and then add your SSH key to your github...
+  `git config --local user.name "Your Name"` if you use an SSH Agent then your key forwarding should work, else you need to do `ssh-keygen` and then `ssh-add -L` and then add your SSH key to your github...

 For Schematics, you should grab [KiCad]